anubhabPanda/anubhabPanda/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Data Scientist currently working at Bosch, Bengaluru
+I am a Data Scientist currently working at Bosch, Bengaluru.
+The repositories here are a documentation of my learnings in the field of Data Science.
+Feel free to fork and learn with me.

 >🔭 I am currently working on Context Aware Personalization and time series problems